dgraph-io/dgraph-docs/content/dql/query/directive/filter.md

 Filters can also be combined with directives like [@cascade]({{< relref "cascade-directive.md" >}}) to create pattern matching queries where only nodes matching the complete query structure are returned.

-## Connecting Filters with Boolean Operators
+## Connecting Filters

-Within `@filter` multiple functions can be used with boolean connectives AND, OR, and NOT.
+Within `@filter` multiple functions can be used with boolean operators AND, OR, and NOT.

 ### AND, OR and NOT